Why Winnipeg is the place to invest

 Word is spreading about the city's favourable standing relative to its competitors.
 In KPMG's Competitive Alternatives (2016) report, Winnipeg has the lowest overall business costs in Western Canada, and its costs are lower than every U.S. city surveyed.

-KPMG's Competitive Alternatives (2016) report notes that Canadian business tax costs average 47 per cent less when compared to the U.S.
+KPMG's Competitive Alternatives (2016) report notes that Canadian business tax costs on average 47.6 per cent less when compared to the U.S.

 Note: total tax index includes corporate income tax, other corporate taxes and statutory labour costs.